 14th Amendment claims for employment discrimination and harassment are typically brought together with Title VII claims and IHRA claims because there are additional elements of proof required by §1983 claims that are not required by Title VII and the IHRA.

-Brian J. Graber, Ltd., is a Chicago civil rights attorney representing public employees for violations of their 1st Amendment and 14th Amendment rights in the Chicagoland area.
-If you believe your public employer violated your constitutional rights contact Brian J. Graber, Ltd., at (312) 291-4648 for a free consultation.
+Brian J Graber LLC, is a civil rights attorney representing public employees in Illinois, Indiana, and Michigan for violations of their 1st Amendment and 14th Amendment rights.
+If you believe your public employer violated your constitutional rights contact Brian J. Graber, Ltd., at (312) 291-4648 or (574) 203-2700 for a free consultation.